dikhan/terraform-provider-openapi/examples/swaggercodegen/README.md

-# Swagger codegen service provider example
+# Swagger codegen OpenAPI Example

 This example was created using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) tool.
 Using the generator we have created a service provider that exposes a resource for managing 'CDNs' allowing the consumer to create and read CDNs.